mschordan/agaconv/README.md

 Overview of supported features:

   * Configuration file allows to set any options as default.
+  * Formats:
+     - Standard CDXL with optimized bitplanes and frequency adjustment
+     - Standard CDXL with fixed frames and frequency adjustment
+     - Custom CDXL with optimized color palette and bitplanes, and exact frequency
   * Each CDXL frame with its own color palette
   * Color modes:
      - AGA8 to AGA2, 24 bit colors